Young Writers Competition

 To be creative.
 To express their ideas and imagination.
 To journal their thoughts and feelings.
 To help them relax.

-It’s why we launched Wimbledon BookFest’s Young Writer’s Competition as part of our Word Up!
-Programme for Schools.
+It’s why we launched Wimbledon BookFest’s Young Writers Competition.

 Awards Categories